-- Purchases where the grantee has the power of eminent domain, but agrees that it will not condemn the property if an agreeable purchase price cannot be reached, and the acquisition meets the URA criteria listed on page 6 of this chapter; - Purchases where the grantee does not have the power of eminent domain (e.g., non-profit UGLGs or a private individual); and - Purchases of government property (federal, state, local) where the grantee does not have the power of eminent domain.
-For example, if a non-profit organization offers to purchase a piece of property from the local redevelopment UGLG and with state CDBG funds.
+- Purchases where the buyer has the power of eminent domain, but agrees that it will not condemn the property if an agreeable purchase price cannot be reached, and the acquisition meets the URA criteria listed in this chapter; - Purchases in which the buyer does not have the power of eminent domain (e.g., non-profits, private developers, etc.); and - Purchases of government property (federal, state, local) in which the buyer does not have the power of eminent domain.
+For example, if a non-profit organization offers to purchase a piece of property from the local UGLG and with state CDBG funds.